wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-integratord.rst

 wazuh-integratord
 =================

-The ``wazuh-integratord`` is a daemon that allows Wazuh to connect to external APIs and alerting tools such as Slack, VirusTotal, and PagerDuty.
+The ``wazuh-integratord`` is a daemon that allows Wazuh to connect to external APIs and alerting tools such as Slack and PagerDuty.

 For further details please refer to the following :doc:`page </user-manual/manager/integration-with-external-apis>`.